rukkykaffy15-ux/AIRLINE-FARE-SELECTION-BEHAVIOUR-ANALYSIS/README.md

 ### DATA SOURCES

-Airline_fare Upsell performance Data : The Primary dataset used for the analysis is the Airline_Fare_Upsell_performance.csv file containing the major data for the analysis.
+Airline_fare Upsell performance Data : The Primary dataset used for the analysis is the Airline_Fare_Upsell_performance.xlsx file containing the major data for the analysis.

 ### Tools